Selective Kondo screening and strange metallicity by sliding Dirac semimetals: Main results

 The energy separation between these three hybridizing bands can be more clearly observed in the density of states (DOS) as shown in Fig. \ref{DOS}(a).
 A three-peak structure is readily seen due to the presence of energy gaps between them.
 Consequently, the contributions to each peaks can be distinguished by the respective bands.
 The corresponding DOS's are then denoted by $\rho_1(\omega), \rho_2(\omega)$ and $\rho_3(\omega)$, respectively.
 More remarkably, there is a Van Hove singularity in $\rho_2(\omega)$ contributed from the nearly flat band around the Fermi energy as shown in Fig. \ref{DOS}(a) ( Notice that $\rho_2(\omega)$ is reduced by $1/10$ in Fig. \ref{DOS}(a) for better illustration ).
 This singularity is clearly due to the hybridized quasiparticles near the $M$-point as shown in the inset of Fig. \ref{AB bandstructure}.
 In order to determine its precise location in energy, we calculated the DOS's of this band for much lower temperatures ranging from $\beta=400$ to $\beta=10000$, plotted in Fig. \ref{DOS}(b).
 We find that the singularity is closed to the Fermi level at the low-temperature limit as shown in the inset of Fig. \ref{DOS}(b).
 As shown in Appendix D for the system deep in the SKS phase with a relatively larger hybridization ($V=5$), the peak feature is still very prominent and the temperature dependence of $\rho_2(\omega)$ is very weak so it indeed reflects the groundstate electronic behavior.

 Further, we calculate the low-temperature spin susceptibility $\chi$ ( per unit cell) as shown in Fig. \ref{DOS}(c) where the inverse susceptibility $\chi^{-1}$ is plotted for the visibility.
 The susceptibility increases very sharply approaching the zero temperature limit due to the appearance of the Van Hove singularity.
-This indicates a strong ferromagnetic instability which could be triggered by a very small residual interaction between the quasiparticles in realistic materials.
-So the itinerant ferromagnetic order and other correlated effect are expected due to the appearance of the Van Hove singularity and the flatness of this metallic band.
+Based on the Stoner's criterion, it would lead to a possible ferromagnetic instability triggered by a very small residual interaction between the quasiparticles in realistic materials.
+This primary ordering tendency is consistent with the Lieb's argument \cite{lieb1989two} given the inequivalent $A$ and $B$ sublattices in the A-B pattern.

+Given the violation of the Luttinger theorem and the strong Van Hove singularity in the metallic SKS phase, other correlated effects are also possible.
+In particular, the non-Fermi liquid behavior is expected to dominate not only in the vicinity of the critical point $V_{c,B}$, but also in the entire SKS region.
+One signature of such non-Fermi liquid behavior would be the small itinerant spin/charge-density wave (with materials-dependent wave vectors) with fractional excitations \cite{senthil2004weak}, another is a possible spinon Fermi surface contributed by the decoupled $A$-sublattice $f$ electrons due to quantum fluctuations or RKKY-like interactions.
+All these correlation effects deserve further investigations.